-- Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
-For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care. - Staff who were responsible for reviews of patients with long term conditions had received specific training.
+Patients with long-term conditions had a structured annual review to check their health and medicines needs were being met.
+For patients with the most complex needs, the GP worked with other health and care professionals to deliver a coordinated package of care.

-Before our inspection we noted that the percentage of patients with diabetes, on the register, whose last measured total cholesterol level was within the required range was 83% (compared with the respective 75% and 80% CCG and national averages).
+- Staff who were responsible for reviews of patients with long term conditions had received specific training. - Before our inspection we noted that the percentage of patients with diabetes, on the register, whose last measured total cholesterol level was within the required range was 68% (compared with the respective 78% and 80% CCG national averages).
+The practice was aware of performance in this area and was taking action.
+For example a Diabetes Awareness Event had taken place in February 2017 to improve performance along with ongoing patient recall activity inviting patients to attend annual reviews.